Complete Guide to Boat Lily Care and Growth

 • the center keeps yellowing despite reducing water

-• salts crust on the surface from fertilizer or hard water
+• salts crust on the surface

 If your Boat Lily has become a dense traffic jam of leaves and roots, fresh mix often fixes more than people expect.